kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/Data-Structures-and-Algorithms-2.md

         n++;
     }

-    //Returns the value associated with the specified key. public Value get(Key key) {
+    // Returns the value associated with the specified key. public Value get(Key key) {
         if (key == null) throw new IllegalArgumentException("argument to get() is null");
         for (int i = hash(key); keys[i] != null; i = (i + 1) % m)